ruby/ruby/doc/ujit.md

 ===============

 MicroJIT is a lightweight, minimalistic Ruby JIT built inside the CRuby/MRI binary.
-It lazily compiles code using a Basic Block Versioning (BBV) architecture and generates x86-64 code.
-The target use case is that of servers running
-Ruby on Rails, an area where CRuby's MJIT has not yet managed to deliver speedups.
-We currently support only MacOS and Linux at this stage.
+It lazily compiles code using a Basic Block Versioning (BBV) architecture.
+The target use case is that of servers running Ruby on Rails, an area where CRuby's MJIT has not yet managed to deliver speedups.
+To simplify development, we currently support only MacOS and Linux on x86-64, but an ARM64 backend is part of future plans.
 This project is open source and falls under the same license as CRuby.

 ## Installation